 - Participate in some aspect of research in oncology, cancer survivorship, palliative or end of life care.

-- Demonstrate active participation in AOSW or APOSW through committee activities (Board, SIGS, State Reps, etc).
+- Demonstrate active participation in AOSW, APOSW or APOS through committee activities (Board, SIGS, State Reps, etc).

 - Participate in the Cancer Care Committee and outreach screening programs sponsored by the Cancer Care Committee.